sashacrljenica/C-_Clinic/README.md

 Patients choose a screened medical department and schedule examinations.
 During the examination, doctors can prescribe medicines from the pharmacy to patients who have come to review.
 Administrators have an insight into the entire system, where they perform CRUD operations over tables in the database.
+Application uses WCF service to communicate with database.
+Database is running on MSSQL Server.